lint-todo/eslint-formatter-todo/README.md

 <img src="docs/post-todo.png" style="background-color: #fff" />

-A TODO is an existing linting error present in the project, but one that is transitioned into a new severity level: TODO.
+A `todo` is an existing linting error present in the project, but one that is transitioned into a new severity level: `todo`.
 This allows for incremental fixing of linting errors in very large projects, where the resolution or introduction of errors can cause undesired degradation in engineer velocity.

 When introducing new linting rules to your project, it is possible that you may find many linting errors.
 If your CI is set up to prevent commits when lint errors are encountered, your team will have to fix all errors before you can add these new rules to your project, leading to a delayed introduction of the rules.